Vibe:

 During the first hour of this movie, I'm invested in Joe and Kathleen's budding online romance and increasing real life hatred for each other.
 It's a classic romcom "opposites attract" plotline that is unremarkable, but smartly executed with excellent actors.
 As soon as Joe realizes who Kathleen is and waits forever to tell her, my interest drops off considerably.
 I can't suspend my disbelief and pretend either relationship (online or IRL) is cute at this point.
 Joe has plunged everything into creepy territory and I feel anger toward the Ephrons now.
 Do they think this is acceptable?

-Joe uses his online knowledge of Kathleen to manipulate her into real life frienship.
-As she grows to trust him and enjoy his company, he begins to convince her that her online relationship with NY152 is prolematic.
+Joe uses his online knowledge of Kathleen to manipulate her into real life friendship.
+As she grows to trust him and enjoy his company, he begins to convince her that her online relationship with NY152 is problematic.
 Maybe NY152 is fat, ugly, or married.
 There's probably a reason why he didn't show up to meet Kathleen at Cafe Lalo.
 After planting these thoughts in her head over time and helping her detach from NY152 and attach to him, Joe decides to reveal the truth to her at the 91st Street Garden.

 When Kathleen shows up and realizes that Joe is NY152, she isn't mad, she's HAPPY.
 She tells him, "I wanted it to be you."
 Um, what?!
 Kathleen should be fucking pissed that this dude spent months manipulating and deceiving her, but she's pretty chill about it.
 To her credit, girlfriend has had a traumatic year.
 The store that her dead mother passed down to her has gone out of business, she's unemployed (although writing a book), and recently ended a relationship.
 She's in a vulnerable state, which actually makes Joe seem like even more of a creep for swooping in and "romancing" her.